-On average, the implementation of a new ERP system costs 5% of an organization’s annual revenue, and almost 60% of those implementations exceed their scheduled time by at least 25%1.
-While that investment is indeed costly, the impact that a properly implemented ERP system has on the office of finance cannot be overstated.
+On average, the implementation of a new ERP system costs 5% of an organization’s annual revenue, and almost 60% of those implementations exceed their scheduled time by at least 25%.
+While the cost of acquiring and maintaining ERPs is significant for organizations, the potential ROI of a properly implemented ERP system is invaluable.

-Due to events such as mergers and acquisitions, global expansion or the need for vertical-specific IT requirements, organizations have naturally built up their own unique internal IT ecosystems.
-While well-intentioned, this typically leads to a collection of different types of ERP systems under one corporate umbrella.
-And even when companies only have a single ERP, they will often have multiple instances which aren’t necessarily talking to each other.
-Because of these all too common situations, there usually isn’t integration at the data level.
+Due to events such as mergers and acquisitions, global expansion or the need for vertical-specific IT requirements, organizations have naturally built their own unique internal IT ecosystems.
+This typically leads to a collection of different types of ERP systems under one corporate umbrella.
+Even when companies only have a single ERP, they will often have multiple instances that aren’t necessarily communicating.

-To overcome this disparity in the IT environment, accounting teams must take a significant amount of information outside of their ERP and process everything manually within a multitude of spreadsheets at each period end.
+To overcome the natural gaps of an ERP environment, accounting teams must take a significant amount of information outside of their ERP and process everything manually within a multitude of spreadsheets at each period end.

 - Visibility and Control